Ascher176/cse15l-lab-report-1/lab-report-1.md

 ## Run Some Commands
 Your terminal is now remotely connected to the server and you can run different commands.
-Here is a list of command I tried:
+Here is a list of commands I tried:
 * cd ~
 * cd
 * ls -lat